Shabir Shah: Men’s League to People’s League

-Shah's political career began in 1968 when at the age of 14, he led a demonstration against the Indian government in Kashmir following which he was arrested and was kept in police lockup for three months.
-Soon Shabir Shah and his colleagues formed the Young Men's League.
-He along with the league activists were arrested time and again which affected Shah's education.
+Shah's political career began in 1968 when, at the age of 14, he led a demonstration against the Indian government in Kashmir, following which he was arrested and kept in police lockup for three months.
+Soon afterwards, Shah and his colleagues formed the Young Men's League.
+He, along with other league activists, was arrested several times, which affected Shah's education.

-During his confinement in Central Jail Srinagar, Shah met several resistance leaders including Nazir Ahmad Wani (Al-Fateh), Abdul Majid Pathan (Youth League), Altaf Khan alias Azam Inquilabi (Students Islamic Organization) and other leaders like Ghulam Qadir Hagroo with whom he discussed future plans for fighting for the right to self-determination.
-While Shabir Shah was still in jail, his associates Nazir Ahmad Wani, S. Hamid, Fazal Haq Qureshi, Abdul Majid Pathan and others formed the Jammu Kashmir People's League on 3 October 1974, with Nazir Ahmad Wani as its chairman and Abdul Majid its General Secretary.
-This newly formed organization took strong exception to the Indra-Abdullah Accord (1975) and organized rallies throughout the State.
+During his confinement in Central Jail Srinagar, Shah met several resistance leaders including Nazir Ahmad Wani (Al-Fateh), Abdul Majid Pathan (Youth League), Altaf Khan alias Azam Inquilabi (Students Islamic Organization), and Ghulam Qadir Hagroo, with whom he discussed plans related to the demand for self-determination.
+While Shah was still in jail, his associates Nazir Ahmad Wani, S. Hamid, Fazal Haq Qureshi, Abdul Majid Pathan and others formed the Jammu Kashmir People's League on 3 October 1974, with Nazir Ahmad Wani as its chairman and Abdul Majid as its general secretary.
+The organisation opposed the Indira–Abdullah Accord (1975) and organised rallies across the state.

 Formation of Jammu and Kashmir Democratic Freedom Party

-In 1998, Shah formed Jammu and Kashmir Democratic Freedom Party (JKDFP) that advocates about Self determination of Kashmiri people.
+In 1998, Shah formed the Jammu and Kashmir Democratic Freedom Party (JKDFP), which advocates self-determination for the people of Kashmir.